Text4baby Data and Evaluation

 - Text4baby is reaching individuals early in their pregnancy: Of the participants who signed up to receive pregnancy messages, over 47% enrolled during the first trimester.

-- Text4baby is reaching women in high-poverty areas: A higher percentage of text4baby participants live (or lived upon enrollment) in zip codes with the highest levels of poverty compared to the overall U.S. distribution.
+- Text4baby is reaching women in high-poverty areas: At enrollment, a higher percentage of Text4baby participants live in zip codes with the highest levels of poverty compared to the overall U.S. distribution.
+Click here to view a graph representing these findings.

-- CSUSM/UCSD text4baby survey respondents from low income households: Nearly half of the participants who participated in the California State University San Marcos National Latino Research Center and University of California, San Diego (CSUSM/UCSD) evaluation of text4baby reported their household income was $20,000 or less.
-1
+- CSUSM/UCSD Text4baby survey respondents from low income households: Nearly half of the participants who participated in the California State University San Marcos National Latino Research Center and University of California, San Diego (CSUSM/UCSD) evaluation of Text4baby reported their household income was $20,000 or less.
+2

 Text4baby is Well Received by Participants

-- 99% of WIC participants in an Emory University study (baseline n=468) had no concerns about enrolling in text4baby; 95% reported the enrollment process was easy; 92% regularly read text4baby messages; and 88% planned to continue to use text4baby.2
+- 99% of WIC participants in an Emory University study (baseline n=468) had no concerns about enrolling in Text4baby; 95% reported the enrollment process was easy; 92% regularly read Text4baby messages; and 88% planned to continue to use Text4baby.3

-- A short survey conducted with patients at Carilion Clinic in Roanoke, Virginia who enrolled in text4baby for six months or more found that 92% of women who continued to use the service (49 of 53) were satisfied with the service.3
+- A short survey conducted with patients at Carilion Clinic in Roanoke, Virginia who enrolled in Text4baby for six months or more found that 92% of women who continued to use the service (49 of 53) were satisfied with the service.4

-- The average satisfaction rating for participants who participated in the CSUSM/UCSD evaluation was 8.5 out of 10, with Spanish-speaking participants reporting a higher level of satisfaction compared to English-speaking participants.4
+- The average satisfaction rating for participants who participated in the CSUSM/UCSD evaluation was 8.5 out of 10, with Spanish-speaking participants reporting a higher level of satisfaction compared to English-speaking participants.5

 Evidence of Knowledge and Behavior Change

-- Increasing Health Knowledge and Preparedness: 74% of total respondents who participated in the CSUSM/UCSD evaluation reported text4baby messages informed them of medical warning signs they did not know.
-A George Washington University-led randomized evaluation found that text4baby mothers were nearly three times more likely to believe that they were prepared to be new mothers compared to those in the no exposure control group.5
+- Increasing Health Knowledge and Preparedness: 74% of total respondents who participated in the CSUSM/UCSD evaluation reported Text4baby messages informed them of medical warning signs they did not know.2 A George Washington University-led randomized evaluation found that Text4baby mothers were nearly three times more likely to believe that they were prepared to be new mothers compared to those in the no exposure control group.6

-- Appointment Attendance: 65% of total respondents who participated in the CSUSM/UCSD evaluation reported text4baby helped them remember an appointment or immunization that they or their child needed.
-Additionally, the Alliance of Chicago Community Health Services (network of Federally Qualified Health Centers) found the percentage of missed appointments was lower among text4baby enrollees (n=917) compared to non-enrollees (n=1,647) when comparing the two patient populations at one point in time (11% vs. 17% missed appointments, respectively).6
+- Appointment Attendance: 65% of total respondents who participated in the CSUSM/UCSD evaluation reported Text4baby helped them remember an appointment or immunization that they or their child needed.2 Additionally, the Alliance of Chicago Community Health Services (network of Federally Qualified Health Centers) found the percentage of missed appointments was lower among Text4baby enrollees (n=917) compared to non-enrollees (n=1,647) when comparing the two patient populations at one point in time (11% vs. 17% missed appointments, respectively).7

-- Facilitating Interaction with Health Providers and Improving Access to Health Services: 67% of total respondents who participated in the CSUSM/UCSD evaluation reported they talked to their doctor about a topic they read on a text4baby message and 40% reported they called a number for a service they received from text4baby, with a higher percentage of uninsured respondents reporting they called a service number.
+- Facilitating Interaction with Health Providers and Improving Access to Health Services: 67% of total respondents who participated in the CSUSM/UCSD evaluation reported they talked to their doctor about a topic they read on a Text4baby message and 40% reported they called a number for a service they received from Text4baby, with a higher percentage of uninsured respondents reporting they called a service number.2

 External Evaluations of Text4baby

-- Madigan Army Medical Center in Takoma, Washington in collaboration with George Washington University is conducting a randomized control trial with a target sample of 1,000 pregnant women seeking care at Madigan.
-Study methods include four surveys designed to measure changes in a number of knowledge and behavior outcomes for text4baby participants compared to the control group.
+- Madigan Army Medical Center in Takoma, Washington in collaboration with George Washington University is conducting a randomized controlled trial with a target sample of 1,000 pregnant women seeking care at Madigan.
+Study methods include four surveys designed to measure changes in a number of knowledge and behavior outcomes for Text4baby participants compared to the control group.

-- The University of Maryland School of Public Health, Herschel S. Horowitz Center for Health Literacy is conducting two separate evaluations efforts, including (1) a small pilot to assess receptivity to text4baby messages and knowledge, awareness and behavioral outcomes among text4baby participants and non-participants; and (2) an analysis of text4baby messages based on health communication and health behavior theory in an effort to identify how text4baby messages align with different health communication theories.
+- The University of Maryland School of Public Health, Herschel S. Horowitz Center for Health Literacy is conducting two separate evaluation efforts, including (1) a small pilot to assess receptivity to Text4baby messages and knowledge, awareness and behavioral outcomes among Text4baby participants and non-participants; and (2) an analysis of Text4baby messages based on health communication and health behavior theory in an effort to identify how Text4baby messages align with theories.

 Internal Research and Evaluation Efforts